jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 $
 ```

-The traces above indicate that a new `rhte` topic is created with a Replication factor of 1 and composed by 1 partition.
+The traces above indicate that a new `rhte` topic is created with a replication factor of 1 and composed by 1 partition.
 As stated previously, this environment is being created for learning purposes thus the previous topic was created as simple as possible: 1 replica + 1 partition

 The provided kafka-cluster resource includes an option to make the operator create a route that will be be used for access kafka brokers from outside OCP cluster: